-What can I do now to prevent getting COVID-19 since a vaccine is currently unavailable?
+What can I do now to prevent getting COVID-19 while I wait for the vaccine?

 Stopping a global pandemic takes everyone working together.
 You can help prevent getting and spreading COVID-19 by wearing a mask to cover your mouth and nose when you are around others, practicing social distancing, covering your mouth when you cough or sneeze, washing your hands often, avoiding touching your face, and staying home when you are sick or have symptoms.

 How long do I have to wait to get the COVID-19 vaccine after I received a different vaccine?